 - Earn at least a 2.5 Overall GPA in a minimum of 12 UMW credit hours;

-- Complete application for admission into EDUC 203 or 204: Introduction to Teaching and Learning, and;
+- Complete the online application for admission to the College and to enroll in the first course, EDUC 203 or 204: Introduction to Teaching and Learning.

 * Priority acceptance will be given to students who have passed qualifying exams.
 Students can be admitted to EDUC 203 or 204, and provisionally admitted without these scores, but will not be officially admitted into the education program, and are limited to nine education credit hours (including EDUC 203 or 204), until they submit passing scores.